 Being happy has not been a natural occurrence in my life.
 It is something I have had to work at.
-It snuck up on me when about two years ago in a group of people the words “I’m happy’ came from my lips.
-Frankly, it surprised and shocked me at the time.
-The statement rang true when the words were first formed in my mouth and continue to be so today (at least the vast majority of the time).
-My adopted motto “every day is a good day, some are just better than others” is a truthful statement whenever I speak it (which is often!) although it confounds some people to hear it.
+It surprised up on me when about two years ago in a group of people the words “I’m happy’ came from my lips.
+Frankly, it startled me at the time.
+Without a doubt the statement rang true when the words were first formed in my mouth and continue (at least the vast majority of the time).
+My adopted motto “every day is a good day, some are just better than others” is a truthful statement whenever I speak it (which is often!) although it confounds some people.

 Every moment of my life is not spent in some sort of frolic in bliss.
 Outside of fantasy, delusion or a drug induced state I don’t believe that is possible for anyone.
 What changed about my level of happiness from what used to be is inside me.
 My external circumstances actually became more challenging with much pain and heartache to wade through.
 Through hard work, intention, help of others, study and understanding I allowed happiness to arrive in my life in spite of what was going on around me.

-There’s a book that helps me to understand my crooked path to happiness.
-It’s by Sonja Lyubomirsky PhD, A professor at the University of California-Riverside and called “The How of Happiness: A Scientific Approach to Getting the Life You Want”.
+“The How of Happiness: A Scientific Approach to Getting the Life You Want” is the title of a book by Sonja Lyubomirsky PhD, a professor at the University of California-Riverside.
 In it her research indicates that around 50% of my happiness comes from a generically determined “set point”.
 She explains: The set point for happiness is similar to the set point for weight.
 Some people are blessed with skinny dispositions: Even when they’re not trying, they easily maintain their weight.
 By contrast, others have to work extraordinarily hard to keep their weight at a desirable level, and the moment they slack off even a bit, the pounds creep back on.

 Where I got lost previously was the belief that changing my external situation and location could change my level of happiness.
 In her book, Lyubomirsky indicates only about 10% of my level of happiness can be explained by differences in life circumstance or situation.
 Of small consequence are conditions such as rich or poor, healthy or unhealthy, beautiful or plain, married or divorced and so on.
 It is humbling to realize decades spent attempting to be happier through changes in my external life at best barely had any affect.
 I moved all over the country and even to a foreign land, changed wives, lovers, jobs, homes, cars, etc. and none of it had more than a temporary effect.